AriesMan/spring-petclinic/readme.md

 For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

+Issues
+security tests run withing an IDE but error in the console. issue with cache being loaded twice. find owner by petname not implemented